Chacin, Yelich lead Brewers past Nationals 6-1

 Kratz drove in another run in the fourth with a bases-loaded groundout.
 Chacin followed with a single to left to drive in his first run of the season.

-Yelich lined a triple into the right-field corner with the bases loaded and two outs in the sixth to extend the lead to 6-1.
+Hot-hitting Yelich lined a triple off Gonzalez into the right-field corner with the bases loaded and two outs in the sixth to extend the lead to 6-1.

+”He’s such a pure hitter.
+I think the (All-Star) break did him good,” Counsell said.

+Two Brewers batters drew bases on balls in the inning before Yelich’s hit. ”I just can’t walk people.
+I’ve got to go out there and be more aggressive,” Gonzalez said.

 TRAINER’S ROOM